patil020/patil020/README.md

 ## 📝 About Me

-I’m a Data Scientist with a strong foundation in statistics, machine learning, and data analysis.
-My expertise spans developing recommendation systems, predictive models, and time series analyses that transform raw data into actionable insights.
-I am proficient in tools and languages such as Python, Pandas, Scikit-Learn, and TensorFlow, and have hands-on experience in full-cycle project development, from data preprocessing and modeling to deployment.
+Data Enthusiast with a solid foundation in machine learning, data analysis, and model development.
+Experienced in building recommendation systems, regression models, and conducting time series analysis through academic projects.
+Proficient in Python, Pandas, Scikit-Learn, and TensorFlow, with hands-on exposure to end-to-end workflows, from data collection to deployment.
+Passionate about uncovering insights and leveraging data to solve real-world problems.

 ---
 ---